Fort Douglas

+At one time, the post contained 10525 acre.
 Most of the fort's former property has been turned over to the University of Utah and many of its buildings are preserved and used by the university for a variety of purposes.
 The Fort Douglas Military Museum is housed in two former barracks buildings.
-The fort was designated a National Historic Landmark in 1975, for its role in the Civil War and in furthering the settlement of Utah.
+The site was designated a National Historic Landmark in 1975, for its role in the Civil War and in furthering the settlement of Utah.